-If you know that you will be absent from school for some reason, including university and college open days, you must collect a Leave of Absence Request form from the Sixth Form Office.
-This should be signed by a member of the Sixth Form Team.
-If the absence is unplanned, due to illness for example, the school must be notified as soon as possible and students will need to see teachers in order to catch up with work as soon as they return to school.
-Unauthorised absences do not look good on your record and again reflect negatively on any reference.
-Truancy will be sanctioned under the terms of our behaviour policy.
+If you know that you will be absent from school for any reason, including university and college open days, you must collect a Leave of Absence Request form from the Sixth Form Office.
+This should be signed by the Post 16 Leader.
+If the absence is unplanned, due to illness for example, the school must be notified as soon as possible and students must e-mail their subject teachers in order to ascertain what work is required to catch up as soon as they return to school.
+Unauthorised absences are highly undesirable on your record and again reflect negatively on any reference.
+Truancy to lessons will be sanctioned under the terms of our behaviour policy.

 Be in lessons on time